rust-lang/book/nostarch/chapter12.md

 ```

 Great!
 They passed.
-Now, let’s call the new `search_case_insensitive` function
+Now let’s call the new `search_case_insensitive` function
 from the `run` function.
-First we’ll add a configuration option to the `Config`
+First, we’ll add a configuration option to the `Config`
 struct to switch between case-sensitive and case-insensitive search.
 Adding
 this field will cause compiler errors because we aren’t initializing this field
 anywhere yet: